EnterpriseBranding/action-dynamic-readme/README.md

 ```

 #### Absolute path  Syntax
-Files are search from current repository this can come in handy when writing with nested includes
+Files are searched from current repository.
+This can come in handy when writing nested includesType a message
 ```html
 Inline Includes :
 <\!-- include ./template/file.md -->